Strength In Numbers: Four Types Of Group Therapy

 Psychotherapy groups

 These groups are based on the theory and practice that relationships built between people are needed to manage daily living and improve mental health.
-Group psychotherapy can be helpful for those who live with mental health conditions that affect their ability to engage such as anxiety, depression, and other mood disorders.
+Group psychotherapy can be helpful for those who live with mental health conditions that affect their ability to engage, such as anxiety, depression, and other mood disorders.

-Cognitive therapy groups
+Cognitive behavioral therapy groups

 These groups use cognitive behavior therapy and similar styles to help people identify patterns of behavior that have kept them stuck in whatever problem they're facing.
-Identifying thought processes as they relate to behaviors and learning new tools to cope with situations in daily life are big parts of cognitive behavioral therapy groups.
+Identifying thought processes as they relate to behaviors and learning new tools to cope with situations in daily life are significant parts of cognitive behavioral therapy groups.
 Cognitive behavioral therapy is the most common form of therapy and has seen the most success since it helps people to re-examine their thoughts and engage in exercises that promote a more positive way of viewing their feelings and thoughts.

 Most groups include some form of CBT in their group therapy techniques.
+Potential benefits of cognitive behavioral group therapy include:

 • Building a support network with members of the group